 Known for its pies, Homebaked community bakery and community land trust gives local people the power to become local producers and decision makers, to work and learn together, and to regenerate their neighbourhood.

-Homebaked are based in an iconic neighbourhood bakery building just opposite Liverpool Football Club in an area of significant social and economic deprivation – the only occupied building in a terrace of boarded-up houses – the bakery and café provides employment, training, mentoring and a place where people can meet.
-It’s also the anchor for a larger scale community-led development that will regenerate Anfield’s high street and bring a renewed sense of pride to the area.
+Homebaked are based in an iconic neighbourhood bakery building just opposite Liverpool Football Club, in an area of significant social and economic deprivation.
+The only occupied building in a terrace of boarded-up houses, the bakery and café provides employment, training, mentoring and a place where people can meet.
+It is also the anchor for a larger scale community-led development that will help to regenerate Anfield’s high street and bring a renewed sense of pride to the area.

 A second Power to Change grant of £215,694 in 2017, allowed refurbishment of the upper floor of the bakery, developing affordable housing for local people and reanimating the local high street.
 Homebaked Community Land Trust was established and an agreement was reached for a transfer of the entire terrace to the CLT, subject to a successful refurbishment of the flat above the bakery.
 The transfer has now happened and the CLT is consulting with local people on the future use and development of the terraced houses.
 This project has been named ‘Homebuild’ and will help to train and support local young people to refurbish the flats and gain qualifications, skills and experience working.
 The flats will then provide good quality, affordable accommodation for young people from Anfield, which is much needed in an area where there are streets of Victorian terraced houses empty and boarded up for demolition.

 Homebaked says it can measure its market growth in the number of pies they produce and sell which has risen from 500 a week in 2015 to 2,000 a week now thanks to a grant from Power to Change.

 This is how we can solve the housing crisis – one home at a time